 Founded in 1979, Information Analysis Incorporated (the "Company", "we"), to which we sometimes refer as IAI, is in the business of developing and maintaining information technology (IT) systems, modernizing client information systems, and performing professional IT services to government and commercial organizations.
-We presently concentrate our technology, services and experience to developing web-based and mobile device solutions (including electronic forms conversions), data analytics, and legacy software migration and modernization for various agencies of the federal government.
+We presently concentrate our technology, services and experience to legacy software migration and modernization and developing web-based and mobile device solutions (including electronic forms conversions) for various agencies of the federal government.
 We provide software and services to government and commercial customers throughout the United States, with a concentration in the Washington, D.C. metropolitan area.